mremrah/TFL-WEB-API/Readme.md

 **cd ../../Test-TFLAPIClient**
 **dotnet restore**
 **dotnet test**

 Please note; for changing the directory we assume you were in Client Application folder publish and go two folder up and than enter into the Test project folder.
-Dotnet restore command is also needed for the first time test later you can basically skip it.
+Dotnet restore command is also needed (if you didn't use in your root solution folder) for the first time test.
+For later usages you can skip it basically.

 As a final result Test command should generate the following similiar output:

 *Microsoft (R) Test Execution Command Line Tool Version 16.2.0-preview-20190606-02